GoScoutOrg/UAV/README.md

 To connect to the drone:
 on Linux run the following:
   - sudo create_ap --freq-band 2.4 [interface] CLAUSWORKS-PC clausworks
-  - sudo firwall-cmd --zone=nm-shared --add-interface=ap0
+  - [This may or may not be needed] sudo firwall-cmd --zone=nm-shared --add-interface=ap0
   - sudo arp-scan #To check for the ip address
   - ssh pi@192.168.12.103
   - password = icarus